Yaakov Mutzafi

 Yaakov Mutzafi (יעקב מוצפי Ya'aqov Muṣafi; 1899 - May 25, 1983) was a rabbi and kabbalist.
 The last spiritual leader of the ancient Jewish community of Iraq, he moved to Israel ahead of the Jewish masses when they were finally airlifted there in 1952.

 An anti-Zionist, in his later years Mutzafi served as the Av Beth Din of the Sephardi Edah HaHaredith, and rabbi of the Shemesh Sedaqah Synagogue in Jerusalem.

 Early life

 Yaakov Mutzafi was born in Baghdad, Ottoman Iraq, the son of Ezra Musafi and Mazzal Tob.
 He received an early Torah education from his grandfather, Moshe Musafi, and his primary education at Midrash Talmud Torah alongside his life-long friend and colleague Silman Mutzafi.
-For his secondary education, Mutzafi was enrolled at Midrash Bet Zilkha, where he received instruction from Ephraim HaCohen, Shimon Agassi, Yehuda Fatiyah and Sadqa Hussein, the latter with whom Mutzafi would share a lifetime of collaboration.
+For his secondary education, Mutzafi was enrolled at Midrash Bet Zilkha, where he received instruction from Ephraim Cohen, Shimon Agassi, Yehuda Fatiyah and Sadqa Hussein, the latter with whom Mutzafi would share a lifetime of collaboration.
 He was later in charge of his own yeshiva within Midrash Bet Zilkha, which catered to students who were materially self-supporting.
 Mutzafi was affiliated with Yeshivath Dorshei Torah, where he studied alongside Silman Hugi Aboudi.